 What is overtraining syndrome?

-Overtraining syndrome is the result of overtraining and is a neuroendocrine disorder (meaning it affects nerves and hormones).
-This has sometimes previously been termed 'burnout' and 'staleness'.
+Overtraining syndrome is the result of overtraining!
+It is a neuroendocrine disorder (meaning it affects nerves and hormones).
+It has sometimes previously been termed ‘burnout’ and ‘staleness’.

-However, when performance starts to suffer, the athlete often starts to train harder in an attempt to better his/her results.
-This leads to further impairment of results, more increases in training and the development of a vicious cycle of poor performance and increased training.
+However, when performance starts to suffer, some athletes start to train even harder in an attempt to improve.
+This leads to further impairment of results, more increases in training and so on.
+This is a vicious cycle of poor performance and increased training.